python/devguide/triaging/github-bpo-faq.rst

+.. _gh-faq:

 GitHub issues for BPO users
 ===========================

 Here are some frequently asked questions about how to do things in GitHub issues that you used to be able to do on `bpo`_.

-Before you ask your own question, make sure you read :doc:`tracker` and :doc:`triaging` (specifically including :doc:`gh-labels`) as those pages include a lot of introductory material.
+Before you ask your own question, make sure you read :ref:`tracker` and :ref:`triaging` (specifically including :ref:`gh-labels`) as those pages include a lot of introductory material.

 How to format my comments nicely?